patrick-blom/firefly_luciferin_wiki/Very-fast-capture.md

 If you are running Windows 8 or Windows 10 you can use `Desktop Duplication API (DDUPL)`, it's the fastest implementation yet, no lag, no stutter, very small usage of resources.
 DDUPL is accessed via [JNA](https://github.com/java-native-access/jna) using the [GStreamer bindings for Java](https://gstreamer.freedesktop.org/bindings/java.html).

-## How To Disable Windows 10 Hardware GPU Scheduler
-The new Windows 10 Hardware-accelerated GPU Scheduler ("HAGS") is a new system feature added with Windows 10 version 2004.
-It is available only for specific graphics cards and requires up-to-date drivers (for example current Nvidia RTX 2000 series and GTX 1000 series graphics cards).

-HAGS is currently known to cause performance and capture issues with Luciferin, OBS, games and overlay tools like Overwolf.
-It's a new and experimental feature and we currently recommend disabling it.

-To disable the Hardware-accelerated GPU Scheduler, change the following option:

-Settings App → System → Display → scroll down to Graphics Settings → Turn "Hardware-accelerated GPU scheduling" to Off